 - Start gCADPlus.

 - Select the Draw drop down menu and select the Insert Raster tool.
-Select Add and browse to the location of your save Google Earth image file.
+Select Add and browse to the location of your saved Google Earth image file.
 Select Add, then insert.
 Place a rectangle on the screen and place your image.

 - Zoom in on the scale bar.
 Use the Distance option on the standard toolbar to measure the length.
 Make a note of both the Google Earth image length and the value reported by the Distance tool.
 Divide one by the other to calculate a scale factor.